 The gross profit margin (a.k.a. operating margin, operating profit margin, operating income margin, EBIT margin) is a key business performance metric indicating the profitability of a company, product or investment project.
 It is great for internal comparisons of one period versus another, identifying trends in profitability, as well as comparisons to businesses of similar industries, niches, sizes and age.

 The profit margin is so key as it communicates the percentage of total revenue converted to operating profits (before tax profits).
 It is often used by investors as an efficiency ratio or percentage metric as it is a proxy for potential dividend payouts, reinvestment potential and overall solvency.
-It is a measurement of what proportion of a company's revenue is left over, before taxes and other indirect costs (such as bonuses, interest rate payments), after paying for variable production costs such as wages, source materials, contractors, etc. A higher operating margin means that the company has less financial risk as it is able to face fixed cost expenses with greater ease.
+The result is a measurement of what proportion of a company's revenue is left over, before taxes and other indirect costs (such as bonuses, interest rate payments), after paying for variable production costs such as wages, source materials, contractors, etc. A higher operating margin means that the company has less financial risk as it is able to face fixed cost expenses with greater ease.

 The formula for gross margin is: